Lee Child

 Lee Child: TV/Movies Based on Books

-Child has multiple books that have been adapted for the screen: In February 2022, the Jack Reacher TV series was released on Amazon Prime.
+In February 2022, the Jack Reacher TV series was released on Amazon Prime.
 It starred Alan Ritchson as Jack Reacher.
 The first season of the show was based on the novel Killing Floor, which is the first book in the Jack Reacher series.
 It had 8 episodes.

-The novel One Shot was made into a movie starring Tom Cruise, and co-starring Rosamund pike and Robert Duvall.
+The novel One Shot was made into a movie starring Tom Cruise, and co-starring Rosamund Pike and Robert Duvall.
 This was directed by Christopher McQuarrie and was released in 2012.
 In 2016, a sequel was released entitled Jack Reacher: Never Go Back, and was loosely based on the novel Never Go Back.
 It co-starred Cobie Smulders.

-Lee Child F.A.Q
+Lee Child: F.A.Q

 When was Lee Child Born?
 How old is Lee Child?

 Lee Child was born on October 29th, 1954.
-Lee Child is currently 68 years old.
+Lee Child is currently 70 years old.

 Where was Lee Child Born?